nietootein/corsika-containers/README.md

-# Corsika containers
+# Production of corsika and sim_telarray docker images for IACT detectors
-Experimental repository meant to hold Corsika containers for IACT detectors.
+Disclaimer: this is an *experimental repository* NOT meant for production

 # Author
 D. Nieto (d.nieto@ucm.es)